Born: 1698, Wyke

 loud, saying: It signifies nothing, what I take,

-and you may give me, what ye will, I shall go
+me, what ye will, I shall go

 nevertheless go to my drSavr.
 Br Hauptmann